 - Presentation of "Categorical Normativity and Bottom-Up Solutions" at Filosofidagarna (Swedish National Congress of Philosophy), Linköping, 13/06/15.

-I have been active as a tutor and lecturer on modules on all undergraduate levels at Leeds.
-In the academic year 2018-19, I teach on the following modules:
+- I have been active as a tutor and lecturer on modules on all undergraduate levels at Leeds.

 - I am grateful for being funded by a Leeds University 110th Anniversary Research Scholarship.